 Now is a great time for your student to enroll at The University of Akron.
 We have:

 - outstanding faculty and academic programs,

-- a revitalized campus, which includes a new Student Union, rec center, stadium and residence halls
+- a modern, revitalized campus that includes a new Student Union, rec center, stadium and residence halls, and

 - more than 250 clubs and student organizations, focused on academics, the arts, athletics, science, music, leadership, service and more.

 We are committed to making the transition to college easy for you and your student.
 We have a number of services available to help students adjust to college life and succeed academically.